piwvh/android-enthusiast/readme.md

 However, if you wish to install it on your local machine, there are multiple ways for this purpose:

 - This application can be run using Docker.
-If you have Docker and Docker-Compose installed, please go to `cd src/main/docker` directory and simply run: `docker-compose up`.
+If you have Docker and Docker-Compose installed, please go to `src/main/docker` directory and simply run: `docker-compose up`.
 After downloading required images, you should be able to access the website using [http://localhost:8585](http://localhost:8585) url.

 - If you have Java 11 (or later) and Maven installed, please run `mvn clean spring-boot:run` in the root